JacobFerguson1/100DaysOfCloud/README.md

 Hi, my name is Jacob Ferguson.
 I am a aspiring Cloud Enginner looking to further develop my skills and add value to the community.

-I started the challenge to show case my skiils and to inspire others to step outside of their comfort zone and dive into the cloud.
+I started the challenge to show case my skills and to inspire others to step outside of their comfort zone and dive into the cloud.

 At the end of this challenge I will have my AWS Solutions Architect Professional certification.